rgehrsitz/Pulsar/docs/Redis-Integration.md

 ### RedisConfiguration

-The `RedisConfiguration` class is responsible for managing Redis connection settings and providing configuration options for the Redis service.
+The `RedisConfiguration` class (located in Templates/Runtime/Models) is responsible for managing Redis connection settings and providing configuration options for the Redis service.
+This class is included in the generated Beacon application.

 **Key Features:**
 - Support for different deployment types (single node, cluster, high availability)